ajomuch92/rolling-bottom-bar-flutter/README.md

 # Rolling Bottom Bar

-This packages, base on this [demo](https://codepen.io/kaboc/pen/eYJbbop) by [Kabo](https://codepen.io/kaboc) show a bottom bar with a dynamic ball indicator
+This packages, based on this [demo](https://codepen.io/kaboc/pen/eYJbbop) by [Kabo](https://codepen.io/kaboc) showing a bottom bar with a dynamic ball indicator.

 ## Demo